mati3230/smartsegmentation/README.md

     * stable-baselines
     * pyntcloud

-6. Go to the new directory "segmentation"
+6. Go to the new directory *segmentation*
-7. Download the Open3D library from https://nextcloud.mirevi.medien.hs-duesseldorf.de/index.php/s/YYRNGZddRj9qaRX and store it in the "segmentation" directory
+7. Download the Open3D library from https://nextcloud.mirevi.medien.hs-duesseldorf.de/index.php/s/YYRNGZddRj9qaRX and store it in the *segmentation* directory
-8. Unzip the files to a new folder in the "segmentation" directory called "o3d_0800_win_10"
+8. Unzip the files to a new folder in the *segmentation* directory called *o3d_0800_win_10*
-9. Open a terminal (cmd, Anaconda Prompt) with your Python interpreter and install the contents in the "o3d_0800_win_10" folder with: *pip install .*
+9. Open a terminal (cmd, Anaconda Prompt) with your Python interpreter and install the contents in the *o3d_0800_win_10* folder with: *pip install .*
-10. In your python terminal, navigate one directory back to the segmentation directory and install the segmentation environment with: *pip install -e .*
+10. In your python terminal, navigate one directory back to the *segmentation* directory and install the segmentation environment with: *pip install -e .*
 11. Download and install MPI for Windows: https://nextcloud.mirevi.medien.hs-duesseldorf.de/index.php/s/5MTjERWfc49KEyo
 12. Download and install MPI SDK for Windows: https://nextcloud.mirevi.medien.hs-duesseldorf.de/index.php/s/qeEikozKiQqCCPd
-13. In your python terminal, navigate one directory back into the smartsegmentation directory and install the stable-baselines: *pip install -e ./stable-baselines*
+13. In your python terminal, navigate one directory back into the *smartsegmentation* directory and install the *stable-baselines*: *pip install -e ./stable-baselines*
 14. Install tensorflow in your python terminal: *pip install tensorflow-gpu==1.14*.
 If you have no CUDA capable GPU use: *pip install tensorflow==1.14*.
 If you have an old CPU that provides no AVX instructions and no GPU: *pip install tensorflow==1.5*.
 15. Type *pip install -r requirements.txt* In your python terminal
 16. Type *pip install -e ./pyntcloud* In your python terminal

 ## Testing/Agent Segmentation

-The segmentation by the agent and the result will be plotted.
+The segmentation of the agent and the result will be plotted.
 A trained policy is necessary.
 Policies are stored by default in the *./save_model/* directory.
 This directory can be changed with the *checkpoint_dir* parameter.

 *python agent_play.py*